juanpc2018/ACPI-MPS-v1.4-APIC-/README.md

 --------

-why care about PCI if Obsolete? why move forward without solving the problems of the past? makes No sense to me. like a building on moving snads.
+why care about PCI if Obsolete? </br>
+why move forward without solving the problems of the past? makes No sense to me. like a building on moving sands.

 what other issues have you found?